gary-kaitung/Google-landmark-recognition-2019/README.md

 Downloading the dataset already took me 30 hours!
 Although the missing data is tiny compared 5M images, some landmark labels only appear once/twice for certain images.
 So, lots of work were put on cleaning the dataset, finding missing images and downloading the missing data

+The final score of the predictions gave me rank 100th among 178 teams